JAForbes/S/README.md

 ### `S.cleanup`

-After the first run, everyime a computation runs any cleanup hooks will re-run.
+After the first run, every time a computation runs any cleanup hooks will re-run.
 This is helpful for imperative stateful APIs like `setTimeout` / `clearTimeout` or `addEventListener` / `removeEventListener`

 ```js